if18b189/PDFtoImage/README.md

 # PDFtoImage

 ## Overview
-There are plenty of programs to handle PDF files but instead of downloading one I decided to use this opportunity as a programming exercise/new project.
+I had to convert PDF files to image and decided to use this opportunity to start this project.
-During the process I used this tutorial [geeksforgeeks.org - Convert PDF to Image using Python](https://www.geeksforgeeks.org/convert-pdf-to-image-using-python/).

 ## Screenshots: